r9y9/pysptk/docs/introduction.rst

 For Windows users
 ^^^^^^^^^^^^^^^^^

 There are some binary wheels available on pypi, so you can install ``pysptk`` via pip **without cython and C compilier** if there exists a binary wheel that matches your environment (depends on bits of system and python version).
-For now, wheels are avilable for:
+For now, wheels are available for:

 * Python 2.7 on 32 bit system
 * Python 2.7 on 64 bit system